fampat/fampat-civ6-mod-stillausefulmaterial/README.md

 [b]Boostable Resources[/b]
 [u]Iron[/u]
-- Boost ratio: 1 Iron to 1 Production in one city on default game-speed (scales with game-speed)
+- Boost ratio: 1 Iron to 1.15 Production in one city on default game-speed (scales with game-speed and eras)
 - Minimal amount for boosting is 25, [b]button wont show up else[/b]
 - Minimal era required: Renaissance, [b]button wont show up else[/b]
 - Usable once per turn (no finishing and boosting on the same turn)